 Under some circumstances, commission could be due to a Broker if a Seller sells their Property after the Listing Contract expires.
 The Listing Contract specifies that the Broker’s fee will be earned if negotiations that are pending at the Ending Date of the Listing Contract result in a sale.

-If you are a Pennsylvania Real Estate Broker or Agent that feels they are entitled to commission from a real estate transaction, please feel free to call me at (610) 417-6345 for a free consultation.
+If you are a Pennsylvania Real Estate Broker or Agent that feels they are entitled to commission from a real estate transaction, please feel free to call me at (610) 417-6345 for a consultation.
 My office is located in Bethlehem, Pennsylvania, and I represent Brokers and Agents located in Northampton County and Lehigh County.